 The general rule for colors is a good starting point: dark flies on dark days or in cloudy water, natural flies throughout the day in clear water, yellow or chartreuse when the sun is high and bright.
 Try it in both clear and cloudy water.

 Worm flies are a great option throughout May and early June as tarpon have a predisposition to eating them.
 Due to the erratic nature of palolo worms, the worm is the fly that gives you the best chance on bad angle shots.

-As tiers you have the luxury of showing these fish something that looks and acts differently from anything they’ve seen in the previous years.
-From shorter versions of proven tarpon hooks to floating yarns, new cuts of foam, and slimmer rabbit tails, make sure you’re utilizing modern materials to improve your tarpon patterns.
+As for tiers you have the luxury of showing these fish something that looks and acts differently from anything they’ve seen in the previous years.
+From shorter versions of proven tarpon hooks to beautiful new capes, and new natural streamer materials like goat and & sheep.
+Make sure you’re utilizing modern materials to improve your tarpon patterns.

 Sure you want to look good for your meeting with the king, but it goes deeper than that.
 Tarpon on fly is as much a head game as anything and the sun/heat has a direct impact on your performance.
 Lightweight, moisture-wicking, UV blocking apparel combined with steady hydration is the equation to keeping your head in the game.
 You’re also going to want a rain jacket aboard when the spring sun showers or afternoon storms roll around.

 You’ve almost completed the checklist!
 The proper accessories will make things easier and make you more efficient.
 You need to do everything you can to cut glare so you can see every movement the fish makes.
 This includes a good pair of polarized sunglasses, a hat with a dark underbrim, and a Buff or sun gaiter that you can pull up to block light from coming in behind your glasses.